-During the first season, the orchestra performed nearly 115 concerts, the total number of audience members exceeding 115,000 listeners.
+During the first season, the orchestra performed nearly 115 concerts, with the total number of audience members exceeding 115,000 listeners.
 The concert programs featured the symphonies of Ludwig van Beethoven, symphonic works by Felix Mendelssohn, Wolfgang Amadeus Mozart, Franz Schubert, Robert Schumann, Franz Liszt, Antonin Dvorak, Anton Bruckner, Gustav Mahler, Camille Saint-Saëns, Peter Tschaikovsky and others.
-Richard Strauss, Gustav Mahler, Ruggiero Leoncavallo and Mieczyslaw Karlowicz performed as invited conductors with the Lviv orchestra during this first season.
+Richard Strauss, Gustav Mahler, Ruggiero Leoncavallo, and Mieczyslaw Karlowicz performed as invited conductors with the Lviv orchestra during this first season.

 In 1933, the orchestra became incorporated as the Philharmonic Orchestra.
 According to the announcements, the “Inaugural” symphony concert of the newly formed orchestra of Lviv Philharmonic took place on November 20, 1933.
-Adam Soltys led the orchestra, in particular in the first season he combined the functions of director and artistic director.
+Adam Soltys led the orchestra, in particular in the first season he combined the functions of a director and artistic director.
 He actively worked with the orchestra until 1938.
-During this period, the symphony orchestra was performed by prominent composers – Maurice Ravel, Bela Bartok, Karol Szymanowski, soloists – Anton Rubinstein, Ferruccio Busoni, Wanda Landowska, Leopold Godowski, Jacob Milstein, Eugene Isai, Pablo Corvadam – Szymanowska and many others.
+During this period, the symphony orchestra was performed by prominent composers – Maurice Ravel, Bela Bartok, Karol Szymanowski, soloists – Artur Rubinstein, Ferruccio Busoni, Wanda Landowska, Leopold Godowski, Jacob Milstein, Eugene Isai, Pablo Corvadam – Szymanowska and many others.

 With the advent of the Soviet regime, the orchestra was led by Isaac Pain.
 Lviv conductor and composer Mykola Kolessa was also invited to work in the orchestra.
 During the German occupation, in 1941-1944, the Philharmonic did not operate.
-In the postwar period, the orchestra had to be re-assembled, which was the joint effort of Isaac Pain, Dionysius Khabal, Nestor Hornytsky and Mykola Kolessa.
+In the postwar period, the orchestra had to be re-assembled, which was the joint effort of Isaac Pain, Dionysius Khabal, Nestor Hornytsky, and Mykola Kolessa.
 The team resumed work in August 1944.
 The first concerts featured works by Stanislav Liudkevych, Vasyl Barvinsky, Mykola Lysenko, Stanislav Monyushko, Camille Saint-Saens, Peter Tchaikovsky, Karl Maria von Weber, and others.

 During 1953-1957 and later – in 1987-1989 the conductor of the orchestra was Yuriy Lutsiv.
 From 1964 to 1987, the symphony orchestra was led by Demyan Pelekhatyi, who worked fruitfully with colleagues Roman Filipchuk and Ihor Simovich.
-From 1989 the main conductor of the orchestra was Ivan Yuziuk, the conductors were Roman Fylypchuk and Yarema Kolessa.
-Later this position was held by Aidar Torybayev, Ilya Stupel, Taras Krysa.
+From 1989 the main conductor of the orchestra was Ivan Yuziuk, and the conductors were Roman Fylypchuk and Yarema Kolessa.
+Later this position was held by Aidar Torybayev, Ilya Stupel, and Taras Krysa.